EstimatedEst. Read Time: 26 minutes

 Why the alternating workouts?

-You’ll perform some pretty taxing exercises that work together to build a balanced physique.
-These workouts complement one another, ensuring no stone is left unturned.
+You’ll perform some pretty taxing upper body strength training exercises that work together to build a balanced physique.
+These upper body strength training routines complement one another, ensuring no stone is left unturned.
 In other words, every muscle group gets equal attention.

 However, these Push-Pull movements also have advantages on their own.
 To make things crystal clear, I’m going to lay out the workout in the order that you’ll be doing the training days: